circleci/circleci-docs/jekyll/_cci2/executor-types.md

 * `circleci/classic:latest` is the default image.
 Changes to this will be announced at least one week before they go live.
 * `circleci/classic:edge` receives the latest updates and will be upgraded at short notice.
 * `circleci/classic:[year-month]` This lets you pin the image version to prevent breaking changes.
-Refer to [Writing Jobs with Steps](https://circleci.com/docs/2.0/configuration-reference/#machine) for versions.
+Refer to the [Configuration Reference](https://circleci.com/docs/2.0/configuration-reference/#machine) for versions.

 The images have common language tools preinstalled.
 Refer to the [specification script for the VM](https://raw.githubusercontent.com/circleci/image-builder/picard-vm-image/provision.sh) for more information about additional tools.